 Easygoing junipers have attractive, needle-like foliage that branches out in a horizontal growth pattern, making them one shrub you'll almost never need to trim.

-These are supremely simple-to-grow plants that don't get too tall, spread wide, and are often used for low-maintenance groundcover plants.
+These are supremely simple-to-grow plants that don't get too tall, do spread wide, and are often used for low-maintenance groundcover plants.

 Their silvery or blue-green color fades to more of a soft green as the plants mature, and they play an effective, understudy role in landscaping - often surrounding a focal point such as a showy palm or small flowering tree.